tkaitchuck/aHash/README.md

 Cryptographic hashes are designed to make is nearly impossible to find two items that collide when the attacker has full control over the input.
 This has several implications:

 * They are very difficult to construct, and have to go to a lot of effort to ensure that collisions are not possible.
-* They have no notion of a 'key' rather they are fully deterministic and provide exactly one hash for a given input.
+* They have no notion of a 'key'.
+Rather, they are fully deterministic and provide exactly one hash for a given input.

 For a HashMap the requirements are different.

 * Speed is very important, especially for short inputs.
-Often the key for a HashMap is a single `u32` or similar, and to be effective the bucket that it should be hashed to needs to be computed in just a few CPu cycles.
+Often the key for a HashMap is a single `u32` or similar, and to be effective the bucket that it should be hashed to needs to be computed in just a few CPU cycles.
 * A hashmap does not need to provide a hard and fast guarantee that no two inputs will ever collide.
-Hence hashCodes are not 256bits but are just 64 or 32 bits in length.
-Often the first thing done with the hashcode is to truncate it further to compute which among a small number of buckets should be used for a key.
+Hence, hashCodes are not 256bits but are just 64 or 32 bits in length.
+Often the first thing done with the hashcode is to truncate it further to compute which among a few buckets should be used for a key.
-  * Here collisions are expected and a cheap to deal with provided there is no systematic way to generated huge numbers of values that all go to the same bucket.
+  * Here collisions are expected, and a cheap to deal with provided there is no systematic way to generated huge numbers of values that all go to the same bucket.
   * This also means that unlike a cryptographic hash partial collisions matter.
 It doesn't do a hashmap any good to produce a unique 256bit hash if the lower 12 bits are all the same.
 This means that even a provably irreversible hash would not offer protection from a DOS attack in a hashmap